 Lastly, it’s important to note that skin care companies use mineral oil in skin care applications because of its low cost.
 By avoiding more expensive alternatives to this ingredient, the consumer has access to more low cost skin care products.

 What Skin Care Products Contain Mineral Oil?

-There has been some debate among skin care professionals as to whether mineral oil can cause cancer when used in skin care products.
+There has been claims made as to whether mineral oil can cause cancer when used in skincare products.
 Unfortunately, misinformation about this ingredient has led to a barrage of articles on skin care blogs about how this ingredient is a potential carcinogen.

 However, mineral oil for skin care purposes is a different type of purity than industrial grade mineral oil.
 It all has to do with the refining process and the purity that is achieved during manufacturing.
-The oil that is refined for inclusion in skin care products is much more pure and is not believed to contain carcinogens.
+The oil that is refined for inclusion in skincare products is purer and is not believed to contain carcinogens.

 Side Effects of Mineral Oil for Skin Care

-Though mineral oil may seem to be relatively benign in skin care applications, it’s none-the-less important to note that some studies point to potential side effects.
+Though mineral oil may seem to be relatively benign in skincare applications, it’s important to note that some studies point to potential side effects.
 For example, one of the concerns with this chemical is the potential for bioaccumulation or accumulation of the ingredient in the body.

 Although its molecules are typically too large to penetrate the skin, regular use of products with this ingredient can cause the molecules to accumulate in the body due to penetration through broken skin or because of use in lip balms.
 As of yet, there isn’t definitive information as to what long term effects this bioaccumulation can have.
-However, some studies suggest that large quantities of mineral oil in the skin can lead to allergic reaction and/or toxicity of the immune system.
+However, some studies suggest that large quantities of mineral oil in the skin can lead to allergic reactions and/or toxicity of the immune system.
 The quantities investigated in these studies are much higher than would be absorbed through the skin from a product containing mineral oil.